Drug Distribution Providing the Defense You Need

 • 400 grams or more: Enhanced first-degree felony, punishable by 10 to 99 years or life in state prison and a fine up to $100,000.

-• Less than 7 grams (given, not for payment): Class B misdemeanor, up to 180 days in county jail and/or a fine up to $2,000.
+• Less than one-fourth ounce (given, not for payment): Class B misdemeanor, up to 180 days in county jail and/or a fine up to $2,000.

-• Less than 7 grams (for payment): Class A misdemeanor, up to 1 year in county jail and/or a fine up to $4,000.
+• Less than one-fourth ounce (for payment): Class A misdemeanor, up to 1 year in county jail and/or a fine up to $4,000.

 • More than 1/4 ounce but less than 5 pounds: State jail felony, 180 days to 2 years in state jail and/or a fine up to $10,000.